Lu Junyi: Arrest and imprisonment

-Song Jiang, the acting chief of the Liangshan bandits after Chao Gai was killed in a battle, remembers being told about Lu Junyi, a widely-acclaimed fighter, before when a monk engaged to pray for Chao mentions Lu's name.
-Song wants to recruit Lu to boost his band.
-Wu Yong devises a plan to lure Lu to Liangshan.
-Disguised as a fortune teller, Wu goes to Daming, where he attracts Lu's attention by creating a commotion outside his house.
-Lu invites Wu in and asks him to tell his future.
-To his shock, Wu warns him that he would die within 100 days.
-When Lu asks how to avert that fate, Wu says the remedy is to leave home and travel southeast for more than 1,000 li.
-Before leaving, Wu writes a poem on a wall in Lu's house (see below for details), claiming this will protect him for the time being.
-In fact, the poem hides a suggestion that Lu would rebel against the Song government.
+When Song Jiang is serving as the acting chief of the outlaw band at Liangshan Marsh after Chao Gai's death, he hears about Lu Junyi and hopes to recruit him to boost Liangshan's reputation.

+Disguised as a fortune-teller, Liangshan's chief strategist Wu Yong travels to Daming Prefecture, where he attracts Lu Junyi's attention by creating a commotion outside his house.
+Lu Junyi invites Wu Yong in and asks about his future.
+To his shock, Wu Yong warns him that he will die within 100 days.
+When Lu Junyi asks how to avert that fate, Wu Yong says the remedy is to leave home and travel southeast for more than 1,000 li.
+Before leaving, Wu Yong writes a poem on a wall in the house, claiming this will protect him for the time being.
+The poem has a hidden message that Lu Junyi will rebel against the Song government.